 § 14-118.6.
 Filing false lien or encumbrance.

-(a) It shall be unlawful for any person to present for filing in a public record or a private record generally available to the public a false lien or encumbrance against the real or personal property of a public officer or public employee on account of the performance of the public officer or public employee's official duties, knowing or having reason to know that the lien or encumbrance is false or contains a materially false, fictitious, or fraudulent statement or representation.
+(a) It shall be unlawful for any person to present for filing in a public record or a private record generally available to the public a false lien or encumbrance against the real or personal property of a public officer, a public employee, or an immediate family member of the public officer or public employee on account of the performance of the public officer or public employee's official duties, knowing or having reason to know that the lien or encumbrance is false or contains a materially false, fictitious, or fraudulent statement or representation.
+For purposes of this subsection, the term "immediate family member" means a spouse or a child.
 Any person who violates this subsection shall be guilty of a Class I felony.

 (c) Upon being presented with an order duly issued by a court of this State declaring that a filed lien or encumbrance is false, and therefore null and void, the register of deeds that received the filing, in addition to filing the order, shall conspicuously mark on the first page of the original record previously filed the following statement: "THE CLAIM ASSERTED IN THIS DOCUMENT IS FALSE AND IS NOT PROVIDED FOR BY THE GENERAL LAWS OF THIS STATE."

 (d) In addition to any criminal penalties provided for in this section, a violation of this section shall constitute a violation of G.S.
 75-1.1.

 (e) Subsections (b) and (c) of this section shall not apply to filings under Article 9 of Chapter 25 of the General Statutes or under Chapter 44A of the General Statutes.
 (2012-150, s.
 4; 2013-170, s.
 1; 2013-410, s.
 27.8.)

 § 14-118.7.
 Possession, transfer, or use of automated sales suppression device.